 A road covered by floodwater left in the wake of Hurricane and Tropical Storm Harvey near Houston, Texas.
 (Scott Olsen / Getty Images)

 Sea level rise exacerbates the risk and damage of tidal and storm surge flooding.
 Homes that were once safe from this type of flooding may be at risk now or in the near future due to the sea level rise.
 As the sea levels rise, there is more water available to contribute to hurricane storm surges.
 This means that water can travel further inland, or flood in greater depths.

 Personalized flood risk

 A property’s estimated cost to repair flood damage provides a powerful way to understand flood risk in terms of the financial cost to property owners.
-Flood damage estimates on Flood Factor considers the location of a building and source of flooding when determining the subsequent cost of its flood risk.
-For example, storm surge from a hurricane causes a different type of damage than structural damage from heavy rain.
+Flood damage estimates on Flood Factor consider the location of a building and the source of flooding when determining the subsequent cost of its flood risk.
+For example, storm surge from a hurricane cause a different type of damage than structural damage from heavy rain.